-In the water loss audit submitted to the Texas Water Development Board for the time period of January-December 2022, our system lost an estimated 49.40% gallons of water.
-If you have any questions about the water loss audit please call (409) 960-5718.
+In the water loss audit submitted to the Texas Water Development Board from January to December 2023, our system lost an estimated 52.0% of all gallons of water produced.
+In 2023 much of this water loss was due to water main breaks caused by the persistent drought that caused the ground to shift.
+If you have any questions about the water loss audit, lotes a call (409) 960-5718.